wp-plugins/eg-attachments/readme.txt

 Size of icons must be 52x52 or 48x48.
 Name of icons must be the mimetype or file extension.

-= I click on a document to test statistics, but counters stay flat = EG-Attachments uses a *cache system* to build statistics, avoiding to launch heavy queries, each time you want to see statistics.
+= I click on a document to test statistics, but counters stay flat = EG-Attachments uses a *cache* to build statistics, avoiding to launch heavy queries, each time you want to see statistics.
 The cache duration is 15 minutes.
 If you want to test statistics, click on several attached files, and then wait 15 minutes, your clicks will appear.

+= I put %TARGET% tag in templates, but the attribut `target="_blank"`doesn't appear = The %TARGET% tag is used only when the parameter *target* is specified in the shortcode, or the option *target=blank attribute* is checked in the plugin settings page (Menu Settings / EG-Attachments)

+= When I ask to display the image thumbnails, the thumbnail displayed is bigger than expected = If the size of the image thumbnail is set to 150x150 in WordPress, or in your theme, in the attachment list, the thumbnail displayed will be 150x150, even if you request a smaller size like 48x48 in EG-Attachment.
+This issue is coming from the styles used by your theme.
+If your theme is responsive, then the stylesheet should contain some styles to adapt the image size according the screen size.
+To solve this issue, you need to change these styles, in order to exclude the images of the attachments' list.

 == Screenshots ==